 We've come back to the head of the Bund, or the Waitanyuan.
 The building in the center was built as the Banque de Indo-Chine in 1914 but is now the China Guangda (Everbright) Bank.

 Off to the right is the site of the Shanghai Bund Origin Project, a joint venture of the Rockefeller Group International, which despite its name is actually a Mitsubishi subsidiary, and the New Huangpu Group, controlled by the People's Daily, the government newspaper.
 It's a big project, calling for the renovation of 14 buildings in the area bounded by Suzhou Creek on the north, the Huangpu on the east, Sichuan Zhonglu on the west and Dianchi Lu on the south; the goal is a mixed-use residential and retail complex.
 In the increasingly standardized Chinese use of the term, "renovate" probably means retain the facade and rebuild everything behind it.
-The first stage of the project?
-Construction of a Peninsula hotel.
+The first stage of the project was construction of a Peninsula hotel.

-How do locals feel?
+How do locals feel about it?
 "Qiang fangzi!
 Qiang fangzi!"
 "House robbers!
 House robbers!"
 That was the cry from residents forced to move.
 (Don Lee in Los Angeles Times, 22 July 06)

 The same, taken in February '07, with cranes getting to work.

 A block behind those cranes: an old theater was presumably also part of the project.

 There's lots of decrepit but structurally sound stuff back here.
 For example: the massive building at the corner of Central Sichuan and E. Beijing roads.

 This adjoining building on the Bund, from 1922, is another part of the Everbright Bank.
 Originally, it contained the Shanghai office of the Glen Line, which ran 80 ships; it also had the general manager's apartment.
-The Glen line had begun with the opening of the Suez Canal in 1869, and it ended as an independent line in 1911 when Glen became part of Elder Dempster, which in 1935 became part of Blue Funnel.
+The Glen Line had begun with the opening of the Suez Canal in 1869, and it ended as an independent line in 1911 when Glen became part of Elder Dempster, which in 1935 became part of Blue Funnel.
 The company's last ship was sold in 1978.
-Until 1949, the American government rented space in the building, first for the Navy, then the American consulate.
+Until 1949, the American government rented space in the building, first for the Navy, then forthe American consulate.